kennethlove/jsane/README.rst

 If the dictionary contains any data types that aren't valid in JSON (like functions), it still should work, but you're on your own.

-Due to Python being a non-insane language, there's a limit to the amount of crap you can pull with it, so JSane actually returns a ``Traversable`` object on accesses::
+Due to Python being a sensible language, there's a limit to the amount of crap you can pull with it, so JSane actually returns a ``Traversable`` object on accesses::